amplitude/amplitude-docs/content/collections/advanced-techniques/cumulative-exposure-inflection-points.md

 ### Settings changes during a live experiment

-It’s strongly recommended that you **do not change** settings for traffic or traffic allocations to variants in the middle of an experiment; in fact, you will see warnings within Amplitude Experiment to discourage this behavior.
+**You should not change** settings for traffic or traffic allocations to variants in the middle of an experiment.
 Doing so can introduce [Simpson’s paradox](https://en.wikipedia.org/wiki/Simpson's_paradox) into your results.
 If you have changed the traffic allocation, we suggest you restart the experiment by choosing a new start date.
 Avoid including any users who were already targeted.

 {{partial:admonition type='note'}}
  Read more about [Simpson's paradox in this article](https://www.exp-platform.com/Documents/2009-ExPpitfalls.pdf).